How Courts Work

 Justice Courts

-There are forty-three justice courts in Nevada, which are presided over by justices of the peace.
+There are forty-three (43) Justice Courts in Nevada, which are presided over by Justices of the Peace.
 The justice courts are organized by township.
 In Clark County, there are eleven justice courts (Boulder City, Bunkerville, Goodsprings, Henderson, Las Vegas, Laughlin, Mesquite, Moapa, Moapa Valley, North Las Vegas, and Searchlight).
-Justices of the peace are elected by the voters at a general election.
-The term of office for a justice of the peace is six years.
+Justices of the Peace are elected by the voters at a general election to six year terms.

 Click to visit our Justice Courts page to learn more.